mbucc/shmig/README.md

         └── 1485648520-testdata.sql
 ```

-To load your test environment, link the prod SQL in test directory:
+To create a test environment context, link the prod SQL in test directory:

 ```
 $ cd migrations/test/